OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Problem01-CompetencySpecificationProcess.md

 ### **4.5.2 Bloom’s Taxonomy Alignment**
-To accurately assess the required skills for this competency, each knowledge component is aligned with **Bloom’s Revised Taxonomy** to ensure a structured and progressive learning approach.
+To ensure a structured and progressive learning approach, each knowledge component is aligned with Bloom’s Revised Taxonomy, providing a clear framework for competency assessment.

 - **Analytical and Critical Thinking (FPK) – Apply**
   - Assesses the student's ability to **decompose complex problems** into fundamental components.